heyoka/faxe-docs/docs/nodes/database/crate_query.md

 ```

 The above example will execute the query every 15 seconds.
-It get data which is in the timerange `now -30 minutes` and `now`.
+It gets data which is in the timerange `now -30 minutes` and `now`.

 Parameters
 ----------